tomasohCHOM/fourJSFrameworksOneApp/README.md

 # fourJSFrameworksOneApp

 Creating a simple Single-Page Web Application, using FOUR different JavaScript Frameworks.
 Those being: React, Angular, Vue, and Svelte.
-Here are my thoughts about each framework:
+Here are the positives and negatives that I was able to recollect from each framework:

 ## React
 |Positives|Negatives|